vmware-tanzu/tanzu-dev-portal/content/guides/knative-serving-wi/index.md

 ---
 title: What is Knative Serving?
-(A Poorly Illustrated Guide)
+(A Colorful Guide)
 description: What is Knative Serving, exactly?
 Read this poorly illustrated blog post to gain a high-level understanding of Knative Serving, its main components, and how it simplifies and improves the way that apps run on Kubernetes.
 date: 2022-01-31
 lastmod: 2022-01-31